MauriceGit/advsearch/README.md

 searching the index of an element or verifying that an element exists in a sorted slice.

 By making this interface completely generic, neither the element type nor the data structure type is predetermined.
+This way it is very easy to use i.e. InterpolationSearch on a slice of complex structs or any other kind of sorted collection with nearly any kind of data!

 The choice of interface definition and functionality are oriented and influenced by the [*sort* library](https://golang.org/pkg/sort/).

 ## Documentation: